OlivierLD/AllLanguagesScratchPad/misc-tests/es6/nodejs/download-app/README.md

 Like `http://localhost:8080/palm.04.jpg`, or better, `http://donpedro.lediouris.net/journal/trip/P1241389.JPG` in our case.

 ## Web Client
-From a browser, reach <http://localhost:8080/index.html>, and use the page to upload the file (from its URL).
+From a browser, reach <http://localhost:8080/index.html>, and use the page to download the file (from its URL).

 ## `curl` Client
 ```